AnthonyEagle1776/php-roblox-clone/sql/readme.txt

-Execute these SQL commands on your server to get the site running.
+Execute the SQL commands on your MySQL workbench or command line of choice.
+These files are required to run the website.
-If you do not the site will literally be unusable due to no authentication.